FiveN1/nymphaea/README.md

 - **Run.** In here the data is iterated upon.
 - **Delete.** here the data of the program is released and the program is discarded.

-This approach is very abstract and you can see the similarities of the touring machine emerging.
-Where the program data is the tape, that is iterated upon in the run function.
+This approach is very simple and you can see some similarities to the touring machine.
+Where the program data is the tape, that is set in the create function, and is iterated upon in the run function.

 ## 🌸How to use
-to use this library in your project you have two options: pre-compile the whole library or use it as is.
+You can just link this library to your project using premake or you can build it and include the compiled files.

 ### Use as linked library:
 > [!NOTE]